Blender for Unreal - Basics

 DO NOT USE THIS OPTION.
 This section only exists because it's a common point of confusion.

-Blender’s FBX exporter has an option to “add leaf bones”, which is enabled by default.
+Blender’s default FBX exporter has an option to “add leaf bones”, which is enabled by-default.
 What this does is add extra bones to the ends of the skeleton.

 This is what the same skeleton above looks like in Unreal with “add leaf bones” enabled: